How We Will Safely Return to Our School Buildings:

 Sanitation & Decreasing the Spread

-We are continuing to prepare for the physical opening of our schools when and if that decision is made.
+We are prepared for the physical opening of our schools.

 Everyone Will Be Required to:

 Socially Distant Meal Time: